OMGCorporative/OMGwiki/Template-for-posts.md

   - Who this is meant for

-  The Open Media Group wiki is a curriculum based on subjects by career programmers and newbies for programmers.
+  The Open Media Group wiki is a curriculum based on subjects for career programmers and newbies written by programmers.
 Posts are categorized by level desired.
 Its assumed that entry level programming tutorials and Computer Science posts will be most popular.
 But you can pretty much write about anything programming, tech, popular science or computer science related.
 There is a seperate post about writing specific curriculum posts here [http://omgcoporative.github.com] To access current posts you can either sign up for a github account and join the Society, or contribute as a guest.

   This template is meant for contributions in general (Wiki, tutorials, curriculum, general tips...etc).
 We will cover git basics, how to contribute and how to post from your machine locally.
 Its assumed that you are somewhat familiar with git basics.
 You can also simplify this post by writing seperate guidelines and then linking back here.
 You can always talk to us about simplifying a specific post and find more about contributions by requesting an invite on Slack here [http://omgco.slack.com]